divblox/divblox.github.io/data-modeler.md

 # Data modeler
 ## Start at the beginning
-Every divblox project starts with the data model.
+Every Divblox project starts with the data model.
 A well designed data model can be the difference between an app that works brilliantly and one that just doesn't cut it.
-The divblox data modeler allows you to create and manage your app's data model in a visual environment.<br><br>
+The Divblox data modeler allows you to create and manage your app's data model in a visual environment.<br><br>
 Once a data model is defined, the Data Modeler ensures that the underlying databases are synchronized to its specification and then generates the object relational model classes.
 This makes communication with your databases seemless and easy to manage in an object oriented way.